Part 1: PG Diploma

 This module provides the opportunity to work as a part of a professional research team to design and conduct a real life research study.
 You will develop practical research skills such as; questionnaire and scale development, experimental task creation, interview/focus group skills, data protocols and applied research ethics.

 In this module, you will explore the range of ethical challenges and debates within the field of applied psychology and counselling.
 The BPS, BACP and NHS ethical frameworks will be explored to help develop a critical understanding of the role of ethics in applied research.

 This module focuses on developing a critical understanding of the science underpinning behaviour change.
 Focusing on the individual, societal and global factors that influence human social and health behaviours.
 You will consider real world issues and explore potential causes and solutions to these at an individual, societal and global level.

-Following successful completion of part one, all students will be required to complete their own independent research project through the 60 credit Applied Research Dissertation in Part II.
+Following successful completion of Part 1, all students will be required to complete their own independent research project through the 60 credit Applied Research Dissertation in Part 2.